saharki/lotus-lantern-HACS/README.md

 ## Setup

-After installation, you should find lotus lantern hacs under the Settings -> Integrations -> Add integration -> search lotus lantern hacs integration -> follow instructions.
+After installation, you should find lotuslantern under the Settings -> Integrations -> Add integration -> search lotuslantern integration -> follow instructions.

 The setup step includes discovery which will list out all ELK BLEDOM lights discovered.
 The setup will validate connection by toggling the selected light.
 Make sure your light is in-sight to validate this.